momostarsky/imebra_git/docs/quick_tour.rst

 Retrieving an image
 -------------------

-Imebra exposes two methods to retrieve images from a :cpp:class:`imebra::DataSet`:
+Dicomhero exposes two methods to retrieve images from a :cpp:class:`dicomhero::DataSet`:

-- :cpp:member:`imebra::DataSet::getImage`
+- :cpp:member:`dicomhero::DataSet::getImage`
-- :cpp:member:`imebra::DataSet::getImageApplyModalityTransform`
+- :cpp:member:`dicomhero::DataSet::getImageApplyModalityTransform`

-The second method applies to the image the :cpp:member:`imebra::DataSet::ModalityVOILUT` transform automatically if present and is the reccommended method.
+The second method applies to the image the :cpp:member:`dicomhero::DataSet::ModalityVOILUT` transform automatically if present and is the reccommended method.

 The retrieved image will have the color space & bits per channel as defined in the DataSet.